Willy-O/squad-makers-test/README.md

 # This is the squareMakers test with fastapi

+## About the project

+This is a squareMakers test using fastapi for create an api

+### Strucure

-In this session we're going to see how to run this project
+## How to run this project
 ### Python requirets

 * Clone this repositorie